OpenAgentsInc/v2/docs/inngest.md

 3. Server-Side Changes
    - Implement the `sendMessage()` server action:
-     - Replace the current implementation in `hooks/chat/useChatCore.ts`
-     - Use Convex mutations to save the initial message
+     - Create `lib/chat/sendMessage.ts` for the server action
+     - Use Clerk for user authentication
      - Trigger Inngest event for message processing
    - Create Inngest event handlers for message processing:
-     - Implement `processMessage` function in a new file (e.g., `inngest/functions/processMessage.ts`)
+     - Implement `processMessage` function in `inngest/functions/processMessage.ts`
-   - Develop utility functions for context gathering and tool preparation:
+   - Develop utility functions for context gathering and tool preparation
-     - Move relevant logic from `useChatCore.ts` to new utility files

 4. Client-Side Updates
    - Modify the chat UI to work with the new asynchronous flow:
      - Update `panes/chat/ChatPane.tsx` to handle asynchronous message updates
-   - Implement real-time updates using Convex's real-time capabilities:
+   - Implement real-time updates using Convex's real-time capabilities
-     - Replace `useVercelChat` with Convex queries and subscriptions in `hooks/chat/useChatCore.ts`

 5. Error Handling and Monitoring
    - Implement robust error handling in Inngest functions